pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Issue

-An error occurred becuase your site is currently running an unsupported version of Drush.
+An error occurred because your site is currently running an unsupported version of Drush.

 ### Diagnosis

 Autopilot only works on Drupal sites that are running Drush 8.
 Drush 5, 7, and 9 are not supported.
 Composer-managed sites should use Drush 10 and will not display the Drush version error.

 Currently, Autopilot only supports Integrated Composer; Build Tools sites cannot be updated.

 ### Solution

 To resolve the issue, switch to Drush 8 in the `pantheon.yml` file or use Integrated Composer.